yqiaorong/sleep-study/README.md

 ### whiten_data/

-* whiten_localiser.py --adapt_to [ /_sleemory] (This script whitens the sleemory localiser eeg and re-orders it according to the image order by stacking eegs with the same stimuli, whitening them and then taking the average as the final whitened eeg representing the corresponding image.)
+* whiten_localiser.py --adapt_to [ /_sleemory] --whiten (This script whitens the sleemory localiser eeg and re-orders it according to the image order by stacking eegs with the same stimuli, whitening them (optional) and then taking the average as the final whitened eeg representing the corresponding image.)

 * whiten_retrieval_re.py